 The scrounger is a very popular way to rig a fluke for anglers that love a middle ground between finesse and power fishing methods.
 You’ll be able to get the great vibration of a chatterbait while also getting the attention-grabbing movement of a Zoom super fluke when you pair them together.

-Rigging and fishing with a scrounger is extremely easy, and is a great rig for beginners to start with or experiment with.
-You buy a jig head – known as a scrounger jig head – with the plastic collar around it and put your bait on it and you are set.
+Rigging and fishing with a scrounger are extremely easy, and it is a great rig for beginners to start with or experiment with.
+You buy a jig head – known as a scrounger jig head – with a plastic collar around it and put your bait on it, and you are set.
 You want your Zoom fluke to be set a little off-center to give it a good rolling motion when pulled through the water.

 - Extremely easy to fish with